 Why is primary care a focus area for improved prescribing?

-In addition, there are high levels of inappropriate prescribing of antimicrobials in aged care homes, and concerning rates of some antimicrobial-resistant organisms in aged care home residents.
-In the community, there is also increasing non-susceptibility to fluoroquinolones in Escherichia coli, increasing vancomycin non-susceptibility in Enterococcus faecium and community-onset methicillin-resistant Staphylococcus aureus infections.
+In addition AURA 2021 reported on continuing high levels of inappropriate prescribing of antimicrobials in aged care homes, and concerning rates of some antimicrobial-resistant organisms in aged care home residents.